Seminole

 The Seminole are a Native American people who developed in Florida in the 18th century.
 Today, they live in Oklahoma and Florida, and comprise three federally recognized tribes: the Seminole Nation of Oklahoma, the Seminole Tribe of Florida, and the Miccosukee Tribe of Indians of Florida, as well as independent groups.
 The Seminole people emerged in a process of ethnogenesis from various Native American groups who settled in Spanish Florida beginning in the early 1700s, most significantly northern Muscogee Creeks from what are now Georgia and Alabama.

 Old crafts and traditions were revived in both Florida and Oklahoma in the mid-20th century as the Seminole began seeking revenue from tourists traveling along the new interstate highway system.
 In the 1970s, Seminole tribes began to run small bingo games on their reservations to raise revenue.
 They won court challenges to initiate Indian gaming on their sovereign land.
 Many U.S. tribes have likewise adopted this practice where state laws have gambling, in order to generate revenues for welfare, education, and development.

 Since the late 20th century, the Seminole Tribe of Florida has been particularly successful with gambling establishments, attracting many of the numerous tourists to the state.
-In 2007 it purchased the Hard Rock Café and has rebranded or opened several casinos and gaming resorts under that name.
-These include two large resorts on its Tampa and Hollywood reservations.
+In 2007 they purchased the Hard Rock Café and have rebranded or opened several casinos and gaming resorts under that name.
+These include two large resorts on their Tampa and Hollywood reservations.
 Together these projects cost more than a billion dollars to construct.

 Etymology

+According to the Seminole people, the word Seminole is derived from the Muscogee word simanó-li.
+This has been variously translated as "frontiersman", "outcast", "runaway", "separatist", and similar words.

-The word "Seminole" is likely from the Spanish cimarones, meaning "wild one", "untamed" or "runaway", as opposed to the christianized natives who had previously lived in the mission villages of Spanish Florida.
+The word Seminole is possibly also from the Spanish cimarones, meaning "wild one", "untamed" or "runaway", as opposed to the christianized natives who had previously lived in the mission villages of Spanish Florida.
 In the 17th century the Spanish in Florida used cimaron or cimarrón to refer to christianized natives who had left their mission villages to live "wild" in the woods.
 Some of the Hitchiti- or Mikasukee-speakers who had settled in Florida identified themselves to the British as "cimallon" (Muskogean languages have no "r" sound, replacing it with "l").

-The British wrote the name as "Semallone", and later "Seminole".
-The use of "cimallon" by Hitchiti/Mikasukee-speaking bands in Florida to describe themselves may have been intended to distinguish themselves from the primarily Muskogee-speakers of the Upper Towns of the Muscogee Confederacy, called the "Creek Confederacy" by the British.
+The British wrote the name as "Semallone", and later Seminole.
+The use of cimallon by Hitchiti/Mikasukee-speaking bands in Florida to describe themselves may have been intended to distinguish themselves from the primarily Muskogee-speakers of the Upper Towns of the Muscogee Confederacy, called the "Creek Confederacy" by the British.
 After 1763, when they took over Florida from the Spanish, the British called all natives living in Florida "Seminoles", "Creeks", or "Seminole-Creeks".

-An alternative explanation is that "Seminole" is derived from the Muscogee simanó-li.
-This has been variously translated as "frontiersman", "outcast", "runaway", "separatist", and similar words.